'No excuses' mentality drives Notre Dame safety DJ Brown beyond father's loss to long-awaited homecoming

 She looked at her son, a 16-year-old high school junior, and asked if he was serious.
 One look at his expressionless face provided the answer.

-“I spoke first, and then I let DJ speak,” Dr. Brown said.
+“I spoke first, and then I let DJ speak,” Dr. Liburd said.
 “It was absolutely amazing.”

 'Above and beyond'